Talking Behaviour With Dr Jo From Pet Behaviour Vet

 So, she would get excited obviously and then and she would go and find something like a toy or something in particular and looks like she’s showing you, you know, humping behaviour.

-Tell us a little about why dogs do this?
+Tell us a little about why dogs like to hump other dogs and objects?

 I personally saw it on the weekend here, there was a Labrador who is doing what I call the Prozac run, doing the big hooning